mkumar73/beckernick.github.io/_posts/2016-09-07-activity-prediction.markdown

 94% accuracy.
 That seems pretty high.
-But how do know how good that actually is?
+But how do we know how good that actually is?

 # Evaluating the Model

-How much better is it than the no-information rate?
+How much better is the model than the no-information rate model?
 The no-information rate is the accuracy we'd get if we guessed the most common class for every observation.
 It's the best we could do with no features.

 ```python